akaD04/AWS-SAA-C03-Course/README.md

 Private Key - Stored on local machine to initiate connection.
 Public Key - AWS places this key on the instance.

+With Linux: use private and public key to authenticate With Windows: private private key to gain access to gain access to the local administrator password of the instance and then connect using Remote Desktop Protocal

 ### 1.2.6.
 S3 (Default Storage Service)

 Global Storage platform.
 Runs from all regions and is a public service.
 Can be accessed anywhere from the internet with an unlimited amount of users.
+This means no need to select a region since it is a global service.

 This should be the default storage platform

+Can be accessed using different methods like GUI, command line, or HTTP.

 S3 is an object storage, not file, or block storage.
 You can't mount an S3 Bucket.